THE VEGETABLE IVORY

 These seeds has to be dried in the sun for about 60 days, after that they reach an extremely hard consistency.
 The seeds have now a dark brown skin, that needs to be peeled by hand.
 After that the seeds are sorted by size.

-Now the seed is put in a boiling pot with the organic vegetable dye to be dyed until the desired color tone is reached.
-Some seeds are also left with the original skin characteristics.
+The seed is put in a boiling pot with the organic vegetable dye to be dyed until the desired color tone is reached.

-In a tumbling machine for 12 hours and along with wood pieces now, the final touch is given in terms of shine.
+The dry seeds are put on in a tumbling machine for all night long, 10-12 hours.
+The final touch is given in terms of shine.

 UNCONVENTIONAL JEWELS, HANDMADE WITH PASSION